Heading to a farm on a sunny afternoon to pick berries is a long-cherished rite of

 baked pie, and berry-stained smiles.

-Just for fun: If starches are more your thing, feel free to dig up some new potatoes with the aptly
+Just for fun: If starches are more your thing, feel free to dig up some new potatoes.
+Shovels are

-Hours: Open Wednesday through Sunday from 9 AM to 5 PM.
+Hours: Open Wednesday through Sunday 9 to 5.

 23298 Jefferson David Hwy., Ruther Glen; 804-448-0395